ayeshashaw/Birdie-Flappy-Bird-Game/README.md

 ## Contributing 🤝

-Feel free to fork this repository and contribute.
-Pull requests are welcome!
+Feel free to fork this repository and contribute!
+Pull requests are always welcome.